 Communication & Engagement

 To outline the best point of contact for various concerns we have created a communication chart.

 To outline the communication methods the school is committed to providing to the members of our school community School Council has created a Communication and Engagement Matrix.

 From time to time over the year there is a need to consult on various functions across the school.

-Please see the M3 Community Involvement Policy 2016
+Please see the Community Involvement (including consultation and communication) Policy.

 Ruth Biddle (Principal)